KomodoPlatform/NotaryNodes/proposals/webworker01/README.md

 Feel free to message me on slack @webworker01 if you have any questions.

-Vote for me as a North America Notary Node operator by:
+Vote for me as a North America Notary Node operator by sending **VOTE2018** to

-Sending VOTE2018 to

     RRGeJ4VCKQqXNkZWRGWcbABRXoXHc2zHJp